pemo11/easygrader/README.md

 `pip -r requirements.txt`

-In PyCharm its necessary to choose either the Python interpreter from the newly created environment or choose any other Python 3.8 or above interpreter.
+In *PyCharm*, its necessary to choose either the Python interpreter from the newly created environment or choose any other Python 3.8 or above interpreter.

-Altough it is not possible to start *SimpelGrader* without preparing the pathes in *Simpelgrader.ini*, it is possible to start the application without any errors.
+Altough it is not possible to start a grading without setting up the ini file that contains all the neccessary pathes, *Simpelgrader* will start without any errors.

 After the start the application menue is shown.